matrix-org/synapse/docs/ACME.md

 (files `example.com.tls.crt` and `example.com.tls.key` in Synapse's root directory), Synapse's ACME implementation will not overwrite them.

-You may wish to use alternate methods such as Certbot to obtain a certificate from Let's Encrypt, depending on your server configuration.
-Of course, if you already have a valid certificate for your homeserver's domain, that can be placed in Synapse's config directory without the need for any ACME setup.

 ## ACME setup

 The main steps for enabling ACME support in short summary are: